eliteprox/InfoCannon/README.md

 **Configuration Directions**:
 1. Go to [developers.facebook.com](https://developers.facebook.com) and Create a Facebook App.
 You can name it something like "video uploader"
 2. After you create your app you should be on the App Dashboard page.
-If you need help finding it, the URL is: https://developers.facebook.com/apps/
+If you need help finding it, go here and click on your app: https://developers.facebook.com/apps/
 3. From the App Dashboard, be sure that your app is not "Live".
 This is controlled by a switch in the top right corner of the page.
 If it is, turn it off.
 4. Navigate to **Tools** > **Graph API Explorer**.
 Open it in a new tab.
 5. From Graph API Explorer, click **Get Token**, then choose **Get User Access Token**.